Property Insurance Claim Questions & Answers

 Can I complete the repairs right away before I talk to my Claim professional?

 You should protect your property from further damage by arranging for reasonable temporary repairs.
 You should avoid making any permanent repairs until your Travelers Claim professional has reviewed the damage.
-Find a list of vendors to assist with your temporary repairs here.
+Find a list of Emergency Property Services to assist with your temporary repairs here.

 Do you have a list of contractors or can you provide me with a list of contractors?